jakeswenson/BitBetter/README.md

 You can now start or restart Bitwarden as normal and the modified api will be used. **It is now ready to accept self-issued licenses.**

-To update Bitwarden, the provided `update-bitwarden.sh` script can be used.
-It will rebuild the BitBetter images and automatically update Bitwarden afterwards.
-Docker pull errors can be ignored for api and identity images.
 ---
 ### Note: Manually generating Certificate & Key